 Grants are awarded to students and scholars pursuing significant research that requires on-site use of materials housed in Russell Library’s Special Collections.
 These grants, which have a value of up to $1500, are intended to provide support for travel and living expenses during the tenure of the grant.
-Library Research Grants awarded in March will require that research be conducted between within the following year.
+Library Research Grants awarded in March will require that research be conducted within the following year.

 Expenses will be reimbursed once the grant recipient competes research visit(s) and submits original receipts.